MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/disable-offline-files-on-folders.md

 ### To disable Offline Files on specific redirected folders

 1. Open **Group Policy Management**.
-2. To optionally create a new GPO that specifies which users should have redirected folders excluded from being made available offline, right-click the appropriate domain or organizational unit (OU) and then click **Create a GPO in this domain, and Link it here**.
+2. To optionally create a new GPO that specifies which users should have redirected folders excluded from being made available offline, right-click the appropriate domain or organizational unit (OU) and then select **Create a GPO in this domain, and Link it here**.
-3. In the console tree, right-click the GPO for which you want to configure the Folder Redirection settings and then click **Edit**.
+3. In the console tree, right-click the GPO for which you want to configure the Folder Redirection settings and then select **Edit**.
 The Group Policy Management Editor appears.
 4. In the console tree, under **User Configuration**, expand **Policies**, expand **Administrative Templates**, expand **System**, and expand **Folder Redirection**.
-5. Right-click **Do not automatically make specific redirected folders available offline** and then click **Edit**.
+5. Right-click **Do not automatically make specific redirected folders available offline** and then select **Edit**.
 The **Do not automatically make specific redirected folders available offline** window appears.
-6. Click **Enabled**.
+6. Select **Enabled**.
 In the **Options** pane select the folders that should not be made available offline by selecting the appropriate check boxes.
-Click **OK**.
+Select **OK**.

 ### Windows PowerShell equivalent commands